 “This is the letter ‘s’ (say the sound that ‘s’ makes).

 “Today we’re going to learn how to write ‘s'”

 “s is a curvy letter, we start at a point, and draw a curvy line towards you, away from you and towards you.”
 Model this at least 3 times.
 Then have the child do it on his/her own.

 2) Sand/Salt Tray

-Pin Poking is another favorite method used in the montessori environment.
-It encourages deeper concentration, develops motor skils and pencil grip.
+Pin Poking is another favorite method used in the Montessori environment.
+It encourages deeper concentration, develops motor skills and pencil grip.
 I use a foam sheet as a backing and a giant push pin for this work.
 I wrote the letter ‘s’ on a piece of paper.
 AJ followed the formation of the letter and pin poked carefully.
 Again, I use the same verbalization cues every time.